-Firefighters, policemen, emergency medical service workers and all other public servants put their lives at risk each day to protect and serve their local residents.
+Firefighters and the Risk of Asbestos Exposure Firefighters, policemen, emergency medical service workers and all other public servants put their lives at risk each day to protect and serve their local residents.
 For firefighters, certain risks and hazards exist that are often unknown, unseen and unexpected.
 One such risk is asbestos exposure.
 Asbestos is a […]

 In April of 2011, Brotherhood Instructors conducted 3 days of "Beyond the Academy: Forcible Entry Operations" training at the IPIQ training facility in Laval Quebec.
 The IPIQ is the province wide training facility for all career firefighters in Quebec and roughly translates to: "Institute for the Protection Against the Fires of Quebec".
 After class last […]

 During my initial training as a firefighter in Michigan I was shown the benefits of using a come along.
 This training included a “steering column pull” for auto extrication that would pull the steering column and the dash away from the patient freeing them from their entrapments.
 I was even shown an example where we […]

 February 2011, I transferred to a ladder company, my first time being assigned to a truck.
 Detroit ladder trucks typically have 6-pound pick head axes and 8-pound sledge hammers on them.
 I tried both of them on the roof, and my tool of choice became the 6-pound pick head axe.
 I managed to get my […]

 Through the lock forcible entry is a quick and easy method of gaining entry into doors locked with pivoting deadbolts and pivoting hookbolts.
 This skill is easier than many believe.
 Click on this through the lock info sheet to download a PDF version.
 Feel free to use it, print it, and share it with your […]